smoradlou/mugs/README.md

 ## Deploying the model

 Once you've got the code working you will need to deploy the model to Google Cloud to turn it into an API that can receive new images of mugs and returns its prediction for this mug.
-Don't worry, the code for this is already written in the final_task.py file.
+The code for this is already written in the final_task.py file.
 To deploy the model you've just written, you only have to run a few commands in your command line.

 To export your trained model and to train your model on the training folder and the test folder you have to execute the following command (only do this once you've completed coding the model.py file):